xiaobinisawesome/S2S-Dynamics-Bipedal-Walking/README.md

  - MPC, SLS
  - Adaptive Controller

  TODO: I will try to organize it in a better way.
-These linear controllers are relatively straight forward, some of which have been appeared in previous publications.
+These linear controllers are relatively straight forward, only some of which have been appeared in previous publications.

 ---
 Most walking videos can be seen from the [youtube channel](https://www.youtube.com/channel/UC__Fnw5l_TQCIBIIrfKXBtA).